 Top image credit: jackdarylphotography

-The holidays are here, and Boston is aglow.
+The holidays are almost here, and Boston will soon be aglow.
 For visitors and residents alike, it’s time to explore Boston’s beautiful array of festively festooned landmarks and neighborhoods.
 And in Boston, these exquisite evening illuminations are not just scattered about, for they provide wayfinding that will bring you to some of the city’s most iconic areas for basking in holiday lights.
 Follow us on the Holiday Lights Trail!

 Commonwealth Avenue: Victorian brownstones surround you as you walk along the famous Commonwealth Avenue Mall past statues of Hamilton, Abigail Adams, and Samuel Eliot Morrison.
 Behold the enchanting white lights delicately suspended from trees along the Mall, floating on all sides as you make your merry march from Back Bay to the Public Garden.